km322/Coursera_Capstone/Coursera_Capstone_Report.md

-# Coursera Capstone Report
+# Coursera Capstone Report: San Francisco Crime
+### By: Ketan M, July 23, 2021

 ## Part 1 Introduction:

 #### 1.1 Background:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;San Francisco is a huge city with a diverse and large population.
 It is home to many and provides numerous jobs and opportunities.
 Throughout San Francisco, there are many areas with high crime rates.
 These high crime rates can influence where people shop to where people live.
 Each year the crime rates in different areas change, resulting in a different environment.
 Looking at the rate and type of crime in a multitude of areas is really important in order to ensure your well-being.
 This information, derived from crime reports by the San Francisco Police Department, can tell you where are the safest places to travel or safest routes in the city.
-Obviously, this data can be very useful in order to keep safe.
+Obviously, this data can be very useful in order to keep the city safe.

 #### 1.2 Problem:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are two main problems that the data will solve.
 First, it will find which areas have the highest crime rate in certain months of a year and plot that on interactive maps.
 The data will also find the nearest venue, distance, and San Francisco crime to an address that the user chooses.
 Secondly, the data will also be used to find the top 3 types of crimes in each district and compare and group each district to each other based on the type of crime and frequency.
 I will use the KMeans model to solve this.
 Basically, problem one is to find where are most of the crimes in San Francisco located and the second problem is which are the most common types of crime in San Francisco.